arthlor/Yeser/docs/core/ci-cd-deployment.md

     2. Start local Supabase services: `supabase start`.
     3. Make schema changes using Supabase Studio (local) or SQL.
     4. Generate migration file: `supabase db diff -f <migration_name>`.
-    5. Review and refine the generated SQL migration file in `supabase/migrations/`.
+    5. Review and refine the generated SQL migration file in `supabase/migrations/`. **This `supabase/migrations` directory, containing all SQL migration files, must be committed to version control.**
 *   **Applying Migrations:**
     *   Locally: `supabase migration up` (to apply all pending migrations) or `supabase db reset` (to reset and apply all from scratch).
     *   Staging/Production: It's highly recommended to have separate Supabase projects for staging and production.